Plan and run test suites

 ALM Octane assigns these values to all test runs for the tests in the suite.

 Tip: ALM Octane also assigns the values of user-defined fields, if the user-defined fields have the same name and type in both the test suite run entity and its test run entities.
 This is available if the COPY_RUN_SUITE_UDFS_TO_RUNS configuration parameter is set to true.

 Program (Optional) If you are working with programs, you can select a program to associate it with the suite.
-All of the runs in the suite will be assigned to this program, which is recorded in each run’s history.
+All of the runs in the suite are assigned to this program, which is recorded in each run’s history.
 For details, see Programs (Enterprise Edition).
 Default environment and Default run by

 Specify the Default environment and Default run by to be used by all test suite runs.

 The test suite run's Environment and Run by fields inherit the default values.
 If the Default run by field is left empty, test runs are not assigned to any user.
-You will need to manually assign each of the planned test runs to a user.
+You need to manually assign each of the planned test runs to a user.

-Note: If you modify the Default Environment and Default Run by fields after planning a test suite, the changes will only affect new runs.
-The existing runs will continue to inherit the original default values.
+Note: If you modify the Default Environment and Default Run by fields after planning a test suite, the changes only affect new runs.
+The existing runs continue to inherit the original default values.

 In the Plan Suite Run box, click Plan.

 ALM Octane creates or updates the suite run and test runs for the suite's tests.

 Users can run the planned tests from one of the following areas: